 In order to work out custom duty rates in India, you will need the HS code for your products.
 Known as the HSN code in India, this is the code used in the Harmonised Commodity Description and Coding System, a globally known technique of identifying product types.

 Do note that there does exist a list of goods that are exempt from custom duty in India.
 According to Central Board of Indirect Taxes & Customs (CBIC), there is a need to apply for the following licences:

 Value Based Advance Licence

-The table below is a list of the types of custom duties with corresponding rates in India.
+Take a look at our visual below to check out the types of custom duties with corresponding rates in India.

 All imported goods in India shall be assessed at the BCD.
 The actual amount of the fees will depend on various factors, two of which being the country of origin of the goods and the materials from which the goods are made.
 Certain items like capital goods used for manufacturing electronic goods may be exempt from custom duty, for which the rate of BCD is zero.

 CVD is levied on goods for which benefits such as tax breaks or subsidies are granted in countries they are produced in.
 The purpose of these duties is to prevent these goods from being unfairly favoured over domestically produced goods.